-Privatization can suggest several things including migrating something from the public sector into the private sector.
+Privatisation can suggest several things, including migrating something from the public sector into the private sector.
 It is also seldom used as a metonym for deregulation when a massively regulated private firm or industry becomes less organised.
-Government services and operations may also be (denationalised) privatized; in this circumstance, private entities are tasked with the application of government plans or execution of government assistance that had earlier been the vision of state-run companies.
+Government services and operations may also be (denationalised) privatised; in this circumstance, private entities are tasked with the application of government plans or execution of government assistance that had earlier been the vision of state-run companies.
 Some instances involve law enforcement, revenue collection, and prison management.

 Privatisation of the public sector companies by selling off part of the equity of PSEs to the public is known as disinvestment.

 Providing strong momentum to the inflow of FDI